 The more worrying breaches are where student safety is compromised.
 Educational institutions are entrusted to safeguard their students, many of whom are minors, but a weak cybersecurity infrastructure can put them at risk.

 This was made all too clear when the CCTV in several schools in Blackpool was allegedly breached, and the footage was reportedly live-streamed on the internet.

 It’s an unfortunate fact that, while cybersecurity in Education is necessary to protect against financial loss and prevent disruption, it’s also crucial to protect students from harm.

-Which is why the sector needs to do everything it can to ensure their applications and systems are protected, and work to overcome any challenges.
+This is why the sector needs to do everything it can to ensure its applications and systems are protected, and work to overcome any challenges.

 Why Education is a target for cybercrime